-The springs used in the rate gyro give proper indication of rate of turn by being able to adjust the spring tension against the precession force of the gyro, without the springs the gyro would just bounce around.
-This is then indicated on the face place.
+The springs used in the rate gyro give proper indication of rate of turn by being able to adjust the tension of the spring against the precession force of the gyro, without the springs the gyro would just bounce around and be damaged.
+This is then indicated on the face plate.

 Due to air turbulence and aircraft movement by the pilot there will always be a force on the gyro causing precession and thus needle movement.
-To stabilize the indication the gyro has internal damping devices limiting these movements and presenting a stable indication.
+To stabilize this indication the gyro has internal damping devices limiting these movements and presenting a stable indication to the pilot.

 The gimbal ring reaches a mechanical stop when the aircraft turns about 20°/second.
-And with only one gimbal ring the gyro will not topple as with the attitude and heading gyro's.
+And with only one gimbal ring the gyro will not topple as is the case with the attitude and heading gyro's.

-These are the result of mechanical design and limits due to contruction.
-Indication due to turbulence is not really an error by instrument design but it will cause erratic movement only.
+These are the result of mechanical design and limits due to construction.
+Indication due to turbulence is not really an error by instrument design but this will cause erratic movement only.

 When the gyro rotor speed is not within limits, the indication will suffer and be much slower.
 When the rotor speed is too high it will result in an excessive rate of turn as the precession forces will be greater than the preset tension of the calibrated springs.
 The instrument will look very much alive in this situation

 Another error occurs when the aircraft subjected to a yaw movement together with positive g-forces, the indicator will then over read.
 It is most noticeable when pulling out of a dive with the aircraft out of balance or with an unbalanced steep turn.Written by EAI.